zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/autopts/autopts-linux.rst

 VirtualBox
 ----------

+VirtualBox on Linux, macOS and Solaris Oracle VM VirtualBox will only allow IP addresses in ``192.168.56.0/21`` range to be assigned to host-only adapters, so if using a static address with VirtualBox this is the only address range you can use.

 Go to:

-File -> Host Network Manager
+File -> Tools -> Network Manager

 and create network:

 .. image:: virtualbox_static_ip_1.png
-   :height: 400
    :width: 500
    :align: center